Structure Scalars for Charged Dissipative Spherical Collapse in $f(R, T)$ Gravity: Introduction

 In this paper, we have chosen to work in the framework of $f(R, T)$ gravity.
 The arbitrariness in the choice of the $f(R,T)$ function leads to flexibility in the choice of models.
 It may lead to insights regarding the behaviour of gravity in high-energy scenarios by the introduction of quantum corrections in some of its functional forms.
 It may be used to model compact objects like black holes and neutron stars, and investigate their various properties including stability.
 It can also offer explanations to the formation of large-scale structures in the universe.
 The paper is divided into the following sections : In section II, a brief formalism of the $f(R,T)$ theory of gravity has been provided, followed by the definition of the structure scalars in section III.
-In section IV, the interior spacetime and the coresponding energy-momentum tensor have been specified, and the structure scalars, the Weyl scalar, the expansion scalar and the shear scalar have been obtained in terms of the metric coefficients.
-The field equations have been derived in section V, and the relation between the physical matter variables and the structure scalars have been established in section VI, with subsection A discussing the constant $R$ and $T$ case for a dust ball, and subsection B showing the form of these relations for a linear $f(R,T)$ function.
-Finally, the results and conclusions are presented in section VII.
+In section IV, the interior spacetime and the enrgy momentum tensor have been specified, and the structure scalars, the Weyl scalar, the expansion scalar and the shear scalar have been obtained in terms of the metric coefficients.
+The field equations have been presented in section V, and the relation between the physical matter variables and the structure scalars have been established in section VI, with subsection A discussing the constant $R$ and $T$ case for a dust ball, and subsection B showing the form of these relations for a linear $f(R,T)$ function, followed by a discussion on the complexity factor in subsection C. The exterior spacetime and the corresponding field equations have been presented in section VII, and the interior spacetime and the energy-momentum tensor in terms of the Ricci tensor in section VIII.
+The junction conditions in $f(R,T)$ gravity have been discussed in section IX.
+The energy conditions in $f(R,T)$ gravity have been discussed in section X. Finally, the results and conclusions are presented in section XI.